-Since 2015, the shoreside midwater sector of the IFQ fishery has been redefined and is now reported separately as the Pacific hake midwater trawl sector and the rockfish midwater trawl sector.
+Since 2015 the shoreside midwater sector of the IFQ fishery has been redefined and is now reported separately as the Pacific hake midwater trawl sector and the rockfish midwater trawl sector.
 When more than 50% of a vessel's landings on a day were Pacific hake, the vessel's landing were reported as midwater hake; however, when landings were less than 50% Pacific hake by weight, the vessel's landings were reported in the midwater rockfish sector.
-Non-EM and EM eulachon bycatch data for these two sectors are reported separately in this report; non-EM data are reported in Table 14 and EM data in Table 15.
-For confidentiality reasons, data for 2019-2021 non-EM midwater hake sector are reported together with EM midwater hake in Table 15.
+Non-EM and EM eulachon bycatch data for these two sectors are reported separately in this report; non-EM data in Table 14 and EM data in Table 15, with the exception of the 2019-2021 non-EM midwater hake sector, which is reported in Table 15 together with EM midwater hake for reasons of confidentiality.
 Bycatch in these fisheries are sampled at nearly 100% after being landed and bycatch is weighed by a catch monitor, but counts are not recorded.
 Therefore, numbers of bycaught eulachon were estimated using a linear weight-count regression and data from a rolling 3-year window of all other catch share eulachon observations.
 We note that this may result in overestimation or underestimate of true counts if the size of eulachon encountered as bycatch varies across sectors.
-From 2015-2017 fewer than 10 eulachon per year were estimated as bycatch in either EM of non-EM portions of both the midwater hake and rockfish sectors (Tables 14 and 15).
+From 2015-2017 fewer than 10 eulachon per year were estimated as by catch in either EM of non-EM portions of both the midwater hake and rockfish sectors (Tables 14 and 15).
 No eulachon bycatch occurred during 2018 in either the non-EM or EM sectors of the midwater Pacific hake fishery (Tables 14 and 15).
 Likewise, no eulachon bycatch occurred in the 2018 EM midwater rockfish sector; however, an estimated 163 eulachon were incidentally caught in the 2018 non-EM portion of the midwater rockfish fishery (Tables 14 and 15).
-Subsequently, this sector had an estimated bycatch of 244, 66, and 320 fish in 2019, 2020, and 2021, respectively (Table 14).
+Subsequently, this sector had an estimated by catch of 244, 66, and 320 fish in 2019, 2020, and 2021, respectively (Table 14).
 Meanwhile, the EM portion of the midwater rockfish fishery reported 56, 1,098, and 1,232 bycaught eulachon in 2019, 2020, and 2021, respectively (Table 15).

 As mentioned earlier, due to confidentiality considerations, data for the 2019-2021 non-EM and EM portions of the midwater Pacific hake fishery have been combined.
-Although only seven eulachon were estimated as bycatch in the combined non-EM and EM midwater Pacific hake sectors from 2015-2018, eulachon bycatch amounted to 488, 1,953, and 7,717 fish in 2019, 2020, and 2021, respectively (Tables 14 and 15).
+Although only 7 eulachon were estimated as bycatch in the combined non-EM and EM midwater Pacific hake sectors from 2015-2018, eulachon bycatch amounted to 488, 1,953, and 7,717 fish in 2019, 2020, and 2021, respectively (Tables 14 and 15).

 A summary of eulachon bycatch in all U.S. West Coast groundfish fisheries observed by the WCGOP and the A-SHOP that reported eulachon catch from 2002-2021 is provided in Table 16 and Figure 1.
-Across 20 years of observation (2002-2021), a total of 45,56810 individual eulachon were estimated to have been caught as bycatch in all groundfish sectors of the U.S. West Coast groundfish fishery (Table 16).
-About 72% of this bycatch occurred in 2020-2021 (Table 16, Fig. 1).
+Across 20 years of observation (2002-2021), a total of 45,568 individual eulachon were estimated to have been caught as bycatch in all groundfish sectors of the U.S.